FidelityInternational/cicimages-tools/exercises/IaC/ansible/variables/README.md

 ```

-Before running the playbook, run `cic connect dev1` and note that the prompt does contain the text `dev`.
+Before running the playbook, run `cic connect dev1` and note that the prompt does not contain the text `DEV`.
 After executing the playbook by running `ansible-playbook ansible/prompt.yml -i ansible/inventory`, connect back to dev1 and you will see that the prompt now reads as required.

 ### Organising your config with `group_vars` and `host_vars`
 Separating config from code is a principle of good software development, and Ansible provides strong conventions which make providing configuration for hosts and groups of hosts easy.